supabase/supabase/DEVELOPERS.md

 - `npm install react -w studio`: installs into `./studio`

 You do not need to install `devDependencies` in each workspace.
 These can all be installed in the root package.

+#### New Supabase docs

+Following the changes to the [Supabase docs](https://supabase.com/blog/new-supabase-docs-built-with-nextjs) the following is needed to run the new docs locally:

+- Inside of `apps/docs` create a `.env.local` file with the following: `NEXT_PUBLIC_NEW_DOCS=true`

+Now when you run a local devlopment docs server you will see the new docs site.

 ---